What’s in a name? The meaning behind FOLD7

 In many cultures and religions, seven is seen as lucky or highly significant.
 There are seven colours of the rainbow, seven days in the week, seven letters in the Roman numeral system, the magnificent seven, seven wonders of the ancient world, the seven seas, seven deadly sins and seven virtues.
 And, who could go past the seven dwarfs – although I must admit I can only ever remember six of them!

-Interestingly, even before we settled on the name, we had devised a sevenfold methodology.
+Interestingly, even before we settled on the name, we had devised a sevenfold methodology and our philosophy has seven questions that need to be answered for the change.
 So, as you can see, we’ve been very purposeful in choosing our name and we’re in seventh heaven about it!

 Welcome to the Fold!